-We cannot comment on your behaviors or feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.
+/YOU ARE COMFORTABLE making plans and implementing them, and derive a sense of fulfillment and satisfaction when you achieve the goals you set for yourself.
+We cannot comment on how you think about this, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.